 NYGC Neurodegenerative Disease Working Group

-The NYGC is leveraging the success of the CGND extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s Disease.
+The NYGC is leveraging the success of the CGND extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
 The NYGC has created a new Neurodegenerative Disease Working Group, led by Alison Goate, DPhil, Icahn School of Medicine at Mount Sinai, Hemali Phatnani, PhD, NYGC, and Phil De Jager, PhD, MD, MMSc, Columbia University Irving Medical Center, with the objective of bringing together researchers from NYGC’s institutional founding members, NYGC faculty, senior faculty, NYGC technology development and computational scientists, and affiliate members. to discuss the underlying disease mechanisms in neurodegenerative disease.

 Over 3,000 whole genomes of ALS patients sequenced and analyzed to date.

 In 2018, the ALS Consortium contributed to the identification of a novel gene associated with ALS called KIF5A.
 Dr. Hemali Phatnani, PhD, Director of the CGND, was listed as a co-author, along with the Consortium, on the study of this discovery, which was published in Neuron.